Bank of England presses pause on rate cuts, highlights ‘gradual approach’

 LONDON — The Bank of England on Thursday said it would hold interest rates steady following its initial cut in August, even after the U.S. Federal Reserve opted for a jumbo rate cut the day before.

-The Monetary Policy Committee voted by 8 to 1 to hold, with the dissenting member voting for a 0.25 percentage point cut.
+The Monetary Policy Committee voted by 8 to 1 to hold, with the dissenting member voting for another 0.25 percentage point reduction.

-A “gradual approach” to monetary easing remained appropriate, with services inflation remaining “elevated,” the committee said.
-The U.K. economy, which has returned to growth but been sluggish this year, is expected to return to an underlying pace of around 0.3% per quarter in the second half, it added.
+A “gradual approach” to monetary easing remained appropriate, with services inflation staying “elevated,” the committee said.
+The U.K. economy, which has exited a recession but recorded sluggish growth this year, is expected to return to an underlying pace of around 0.3% growth per quarter in the second half, it added.

-The British pound was bolstered by both announcements, trading up 0.72% against the U.S. dollar at $1.3306 at 12:10 p.m.
+The British pound was bolstered by the BOE and Fed announcements, trading up 0.72% against the U.S. dollar at $1.3306 at 12:10 p.m.
 London time Thursday.
 That was the highest rate since March 2022, according to LSEG data.

-Also being closely-watched Thursday is the BOE’s annual announcement on the pace of quantitative tightening (QT).
-The central bank voted to reduce its stock of bonds – known as gilts – by £100 billion ($133 billion) over the next twelve months through active sales and the maturation of bonds.
+Also being monitored Thursday was the BOE’s annual announcement on the pace of quantitative tightening, or QT.
+The central bank voted to reduce its stock of U.K. government bonds – known as gilts – by £100 billion ($133 billion) over the next 12 months through active sales and the maturation of bonds.

-The BOE now sustains losses on its QT program, subsidized by the taxpayer, because they are being sold for lower prices than they were bought for.
-However, BOE Governor Andrew Bailey argues the central bank needs to conduct QT now to have space to undertake more quantitative easing or other operations in the future.
+The BOE sustains losses on its QT program, subsidized by the taxpayer, because bonds are being sold for lower prices than they were bought for.
+However, BOE Governor Andrew Bailey contends the central bank needs to conduct QT now to have space to undertake more quantitative easing or other operations in the future.

 The BOE confirmed expectations for a hold even after the U.S. Federal Reserve on Wednesday kicked off its own rate cuts in the current cycle with a 50 basis point reduction.
-Many strategists had expected a smaller 25 basis point cut at the September meeting, despite market pricing through this week pointing to more than 50% probability of the more aggressive option.
+Many strategists had expected a smaller 25 basis point trim at the September meeting, despite market pricing through this week pointing to a more than 50% probability of the aggressive option.

 Fed Chair Jerome Powell told a news conference the central bank was “trying to achieve a situation where we restore price stability without the kind of painful increase in unemployment that has come sometimes with this inflation.”
 Recent U.S. labor market data had sparked concerns about the extent of the slowdown in the world’s largest economy.

-The MPC’s decision was likely locked-in around midday Wednesday, ahead of the Fed’s announcement, but central bankers around the world will now be assessing what the move means for global economic growth and financial conditions.
+The MPC’s decision was likely locked in at about midday Wednesday, ahead of the Fed’s announcement, but central bankers around the world will now be assessing what the move means for global economic growth and financial conditions.

 Kyle Chapman, foreign exchange analyst at Ballinger Group, said the BOE delivered a “more decisive and more hawkish vote than expected” with the 8 to 1 vote split, supporting gilt yields and lifting sterling.

-The Bank of England cut its key rate to 5% from 5.25% in August in a tight 5 to 4 vote, and was widely expected to hold them there until its next meeting in November .
+The Bank of England lowered its key rate to 5% from 5.25% in August in a tight 5 to 4 vote, and was widely expected to hold them there until its next meeting in November.

 The U.K.’s new Labour government is due to deliver its first budget in October.
 Extending passive and active QT into next year will create “problems for fiscal policy, at least it doesn’t make the government’s job easier,” Ducrozet told CNBC’s “Street Signs Europe” shortly ahead of the decision.